How do I check my coil threads?

 • After you’ve had the coil fitted you should check the threads four weeks after.

-• What you are looking to feel are two thin threads coming down into the vagina from the cervix.
+• You should feel two thin threads coming down into the vagina from the cervix.

 • You may not be able to easily identify 2 separate threads and that’s fine.
 These soften over time and might feel a bit like dental floss.